awsdevopsrony1/Indian-General-Election-Results-Analysis-SQL-Portfolio-Project-MySQL-/README.md

 ## Project Overview

 This project presents a comprehensive SQL-based analysis of Indian parliamentary election results using a structured relational database.
-The objective of the project is to simulate real-world data analyst tasks by transforming raw election datasets into meaningful insights using MySQL.
+The objective of the project is to simulate real-world data analyst tasks by transforming raw election datasets into meaningful insights using MySQLSERVER.

 The dataset includes detailed information about constituencies, candidates, parties, and state-level voting results.
 Through SQL queries and relational database design, the project explores patterns in vote distribution, party performance, and constituency-level outcomes.